 I am a cultural historian focusing on the transnational dimension of war and its aftermath in both the Australian and European contexts.
 My primary research interests focus on the First World War, war commemorations and Australian identity.

-My next book Our Corner Of The Somme: Australia at Villers-Bretonneux will be published by Cambridge University Press in March 2019 (contract).
+My latest book Our Corner Of The Somme: Australia at Villers-Bretonneux was published with Cambridge University Press in March 2019.

 Jointly Awarded PhD - Sciences Po (Paris) / The University of Queensland (Brisbane) with the distinction “Très honorable avec félicitations du jury”